fossabot/hmd/docs/EXAMPLE.md

 O P	$x$y$z
 ```

-You don't need to declare everything on the top. **hmdc** is flexible that you can declare variables on-the-go:
+You don't need to declare everything on the top. **hmd** is flexible that you can declare variables on-the-go:

 ```bash
 $x= (a)